dlm1223/march-madness/README.md

-March Madness Optimization
+March Madness Algorithm
 -----------------------------

-This is the full code used for my [march madness app](https://bracketmath.shinyapps.io/ncaa/).
+This is the full code used for my [march madness optimization app](https://bracketmath.shinyapps.io/ncaa/).
 The app calculates a set of diversified brackets which gives you the best chance of winning in march madness.
 You can run the code yourself to customize things such as increasing the number of simulations, increasing the bracket pool size, changing the projection model, and more.
 To run, the order of files is: 1-simulate-tournament,